 A little Stix Her-Story

-In 2004, Stix opened in downtown Bozeman at 7 S. Tracy Ave. underneath Main Street.
+In 2004, Stix opened in downtown Bozeman on South Tracy Avenue underneath Main Street.
 A ball of yarn stationed at the top of the stairs (at one time deemed the largest yarn ball in the United States!) served as a beacon to draw knitters down the stairs.
-In 2012, Stix moved up to 23 E. Main Street where locals and tourists alike found us and our reputation grew for carrying local yarns as well as a great selection of nationally known yarns.
-In 2020, in response to our customers’ need for more parking, Stix moved to West Mendenhall Street during the Covid-19 pandemic.
+Our basement location served as the headquarters of the online magazine, Tangled, which published both knit and crochet designs.
+In 2012, Stix moved up to West Main Street where locals and tourists alike found us and our reputation grew for carrying local yarns as well as a great selection of nationally known yarns.
+In 2020, in response to our customers’ need for parking, Stix moved to West Mendenhall Street during the Covid-19 pandemic.
 Our new location is light and airy with a large classroom and windows to gaze at the mountains that surround us.

 Meet the Stix Chix